dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 - Return list (or node) basic information, `listinfo` (or `nodeinfo`), without its children
 - GET: `/admin/lists/<listIri>/info`

-### Check if list is unused and can be deleted
+### Check if list node is unused and can be deleted

 - Required permission: none
 - GET: `/admin/lists/candelete/<listItemIri>`
-- Return simple JSON that confirmes if list can be deleted
+- Return simple JSON that confirms if the list node can be deleted

 ```json
 {